siliconcompiler/siliconcompiler/docs/reference_manual/predef_modules/targets.rst

-.. _targets_directory:
+.. _targets:

 Pre-Defined Targets
 ====================

 The following are examples are pre-built targets that come with SiliconCompiler which you can use for your own builds.
-These are typically "demo" targets which use a specific combination of predefined :ref:`pdk <pdk_directory>`, :ref:`library <libs_directory>`, :ref:`flow <flows_directory>` and more configurations.
+These are typically "demo" targets which use a specific combination of predefined :ref:`pdk <pdks>`, :ref:`library <libraries>`, :ref:`flow <flows>` and more configurations.

 .. targetgen::